-Ayurvedic medicine is a complete systematic approach to health & wellbeing.
-It has the ability to help people of all ages who are ready to take their first steps on the path to wellness.
+Ayurvedic medicine is although considered ancient yet may offer a complete systematic approach to health & wellbeing.
+It may have the potential to help people of all ages who are ready to take their first steps on the path to wellness.

-The Ayurvedic approach to health care is focussed on not only identifying & treating the symptoms of an illness but determining & removing its root cause.
+The Ayurvedic approach to health care is focussed on not only identifying & treating the symptoms of an illness but also mainiting the health of a healthy person.

 1. Body Type